nidhiv2017/c_2024/README.md

 # c_2024
-back to basics with guidance of CW, gonna finish this by feb
+back to basics with guidance of CW, gonna finish this by April